MokeyCodes/JATS/README.md

 </p>

-# JATS (Job Application Tracking Software)
+# J.A.T.S.
+(Job Application Tracking Service) — v1.0.1

-**Chrome Extension to log job applications from LinkedIn, Handshake, and UCSD Jacobs Portal into Google Sheets.**
+**A Chrome extension that logs job applications from LinkedIn, Handshake, and the UCSD Jacobs Portal directly into Google Sheets.**
-<span style="color:gray">May work on other sites, but functionality is limited.</span>
+*May work on other sites, but functionality will be limited.*

 ## Features